-In March 2018, Sapiens also announced the acquisition of Adaptik, a North American (NA) P&C solution provider.
-This acquisition better positioned Sapiens to provide North American P&C carriers with an enhanced and complete platform, which has improved Sapiens' competitive position and enabled the Company to increase its market share in the North American insurance market.
-The acquisition of Adaptik and StoneRiver (in February 2017) created synergy with Sapiens' strong capabilities, and enable Sapiens to offer a turly modern, comprehensive property and casualty digital insurance platform to the U.S. market.
-Sapiens now offers an innovative P&C digital insurance platform that combines three powerful core components: Sapiens PolicyPro for Property & Casualty (formerly called Adaptik Policy), Sapiens BillingPro for Property & Casualty (formerly known as Adaptik Billing) and Sapiens ClaimsPro for Property & Casualty (formerly called StoneRiver Stream Claims), which are accompanied by Sapiens' existing solutions for data and analytics, digital engagement and distribution, and the cloud
+The acquisition of StoneRiver and then Adaptik created synergy with Sapiens' strong capabilities and enable Sapiens to offer a truly modern, comprehensive property & casualty digital insurance platform to the U.S. market.
+Sapiens possesses an innovative P&C digital insurance platform that combines three powerful core components: Sapiens PolicyPro for Property & Casualty; Sapiens BillingPro for Property & Casualty; and Sapiens ClaimsPro for Property & Casualty, accompanied by Sapiens' existing solutions for data and analytics, digital engagement and distribution, and the cloud.